Antonie Marinus Harthoorn

 Antonie Marinus Harthoorn, or 'Toni' Harthoorn (August 26, 1923 - April 23, 2012) was a veterinarian and environmentalist known for his role in the development of large-animal tranquilizers and their impact on the conservation movement.
-Additionally, Harthoorn's animal sanctuary was the inspiration for the television series Daktari.
+Additionally, Harthoorn's animal sanctuary was the inspiration for the television series Daktari, whose name means 'doctor' in Swahili..

 Early life

-Harthoorn was born in Rotterdam, but grew up in England, as his father was transferred there when the Dutch Unie company merged with the British Lever Bros company to form Unilever.
+Harthoorn was born in Rotterdam, but grew up in England, as his father was transferred there in 1929 when the Dutch Unie company merged with the British Lever Bros company to form Unilever.
 His father was an economist for Unilever, who worked during the second World War as an economic adviser for the Dutch government in exile.
 Harthoorn studied veterinary science at the Veterinary College in London.
 During the Second World War he was trained as an officer at Sandhurst and Aldershot and became a commando, being one of the first to parachute into Arnhem during the relief of the Netherlands by Allied troops.
 After the war he graduated and continued his studies at the universities of Utrecht and Hannover.
 He took a PhD in the physiology of mammalian shock.